MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-invoice-proposal-performance.md

 This feature improves performance during invoice proposal creation when using time and material or milestone billing rules with many billing rules and a high volume of transactions and milestones.

-When there are manu milestones or project transactions, users can experience issues interacting with the invoice proposal from billing rule form.
+When there are many milestones or project transactions, users can experience issues interacting with the invoice proposal from billing rule form.
 In some cases, the form can get stuck loading or stop responding when interacting with the form.

 Performance is improved by enforcing the **Project** filter to return transactions that only match the filter.
 Previously, if the project filter was set to a **Subproject** or **Parent project** and the billing rules were assigned to anything in the parent, then sibling projects, or child projects would be returned.
 Users can now filter to specific subprojects, the parent project, or leave the **Project** filter blank to return all transactions for the specified contract.